jaredthecoder/awesome-vehicle-security/README.md

 - [CANBus Triple](https://canb.us/) - General purpose Controller Area Network swiss army knife and development platform.
 - [USBtin](http://www.fischl.de/usbtin/) - USBtin is a simple USB to CAN interface.
 It can monitor CAN busses and transmit CAN messages.
 USBtin implements the USB CDC class and creates a virtual comport on the host computer.
 - 🌟 [OpenXC](http://openxcplatform.com/hardware.html) - OpenXC is a combination of open source hardware and software that lets you extend your vehicle with custom applications and pluggable modules.
 It uses standard, well-known tools to open up a wealth of data from the vehicle to developers.
 Started by researchers at Ford, it works for all 2002 and newer MY vehicles (standard OBD-II interface).
 Researchers at Ford Motor Company joined up to create a standard way of creating aftermarket software and hardware for vehicles.
+- [Macchina M2](http://macchina.cc/guide/m2) - Macchina 2.0 is a complete overhaul of our 1.X generation of Macchina.
+The goals are still the same: Create an easy-to-use, fully-open, and super-compatible automotive interface.

 # Software